eventql/eventql/doc/internals/replication.md

   - segment_id -- the segment file id
   - base_segment_id -- the id of the segment file on which this file is based
-  - is_major -- if this is a major or a minor segment
   - acknowledged_servers -- the list of servers that have acknowledged the segment file
+  - is_major -- is this a major segment (false by default)

 Additionally, a server keeps for each partition that it stores a "root segment id".
-Every time a server creates a new segment file, it writes it out to disk, adds a new entry to the segment list and sets the base_segment_id of the new entry to the current root segment id and is_major to false.
+Every time a server creates a new segment file, it writes it out to disk, adds a new entry to the segment list and sets the base_segment_id of the new entry to the current root segment id.
 Then it sets the current root segment id to the new segment id and enqueues the new segment for replication.

+The initial root segment id is "NULL".
+This first segment created thus has a base_segment_id of NULL.
+Also, the first segment (based on NULL) must have the is_major flag set.

 ### Compaction

-When compacting a partition (i.e. folding a number of minor segments into the next major segment) the server writes out a new segment file.
-The new segment file has is_major set to true and base_segment_id to the id of the most recent minor segment the compated segment was based on.
-It then sets the root segment id to the id of the new major segment.
+When compacting a partition (i.e. folding the list of minor segments into a new major segment) the server writes out a new segment file.
+The new segment file has the base_segment_id set to the id of the most recent minor segment included in the new segment.

-Note that the old minor and major segments do not get deleted immediately after compaction to allow follwers to catch up.
-(The files are later deleted in the replication procedure)
+Note that the old segments do not get deleted immediately after compaction, but are later deleted in the replication procedure.

+Only the leader of a partition performs compaction.

 ### Partition Leader